web development

 • This unordered list has the same spacing and serif font as the default paragraph text.

-• These increased spaced lists are ideal for longer sentences, or substantial paragraphs.
+• These ‘spaced-out’ lists are ideal for longer sentences, or substantial paragraphs.

 • Just as important, they’re a quick and easy way to add some structure to my writing.